-For fiscal year 2013, we engaged Barney & Barney LLC ("Barney & Barney"), to review our executive compensation programs and to assess our executive officers' base salaries, short-term incentive opportunities, target and actual total cash, long-term incentive value and total direct compensation from a competitive standpoint.
+The Committee has the authority to directly retain the services of independent consultants and other experts to assist in fulfilling its responsibilities.
+For fiscal year 2014, the Committee engaged Barney & Barney LLC, or Barney & Barney, to review our executive compensation programs and to assess our executive officers' base salaries, short-term incentive opportunities, target and actual total cash, long-term incentive value and total direct compensation from a competitive standpoint.
+As described herein, Barney & Barney assisted the Committee in defining the appropriate market of our peer companies for executive compensation and practices and in benchmarking our executive compensation program against the peer group.
 The Committee has adopted a compensation philosophy of targeting our executive compensation to the 50th percentile of executive compensation of our peer group.
-Executive compensation may be above or below the 50th percentile based on an executive's experience, scope of position, individual performance and company constraints.
+Executive compensation may be above or below the 50th percentile based on an executive's experience, scope of position, individual performance and Company constraints.